alexandermendes/tei-viewer/README.md

 ## Requirements

-The application requires a browser that supports HTML5 localStorage, Promises and the File APIs, for example:
+This application requires a browser that supports HTML5 localStorage, Promises and the File APIs, for example:

 - Chrome 45